serzhansafin/image-mosaic-matlab/README.md

 # image-mocaic-matlab
-The target image is composed from the images dataset
+The target image is composed from the images dataset Dataset was obtained by application called imagegrab.
+Images were grabbed from the cartoon called "Ferdinand".

 # The warm-up part
 A 1000x1000 8-bit image was created.